 Previously existing underlying thyroid disorders do not necessarily constitute a contraindication to lithium treatment; where hypothyroidism exists, careful monitoring of thyroid function during lithium stabilization and maintenance allows for correction of changing thyroid parameters, if any; where hypothyroidism occurs during lithium stabilization and maintenance, supplemental thyroid treatment may be used.

 Lithium levels should be closely monitored when patients initiate or discontinue NSAID use.
 In some cases, lithium toxicity has resulted from interactions between an NSAID and lithium.
-Indomethacin and piroxicam have been reported to increase significantly, steady-state plasma lithium concentrations.
-There is also evidence that other nonsteroidal anti-inflammatory agents, including the selective cyclooxgenase-2 (COX-2) inhibitors, have the same effect.
+Indomethacin and piroxicam have been reported to increase significantly steady-state plasma lithium concentrations.
+There is also evidence that other non-steroidal anti-inflammatory agents, including the selective cyclooxygenase-2 (COX-2) inhibitors, have the same effect.
 In a study conducted in healthy subjects, mean steady-state lithium plasma levels increased approximately 17% in subjects receiving lithium 450 mg b.i.d. with celecoxib 200 mg b.i.d. as compared to subjects receiving lithium alone.

 Concurrent use of metronidazole with lithium may provoke lithium toxicity due to reduced renal clearance.
 Patients receiving such combined therapy should be monitored closely.

-There is evidence that angiotensin-converting enzyme inhibitors, such as enalapril and captopril, and angotension II receptor antagonists, such as losartan, may substantially increase steady-state plasma lithium levels, sometimes resulting in lithium toxicity.
-When such combinations are used, lithium dosage may need to be decreased, and plasma lithium levels should be measured more often.
+There is evidence that angiotensin-converting enzyme inhibitors, such as enalapril and captopril and angiotension II receptor antagonists, such as losartan, may substantially increase steady-state plasma lithium levels, sometimes resulting in lithium toxicity.
+When such combinations are used, lithium dosage may need to be decreased and plasma lithium levels should be measured more often.

 Concurrent use of calcium channel blocking agents with lithium may increase the risk of neurotoxicity in the form of ataxia, tremors, nausea, vomiting, diarrhea and/or tinnitus.
 Caution is recommended.